 If a company isn't required to pay the levy, yet still want support with apprenticeships, then they are required to pay 5% towards the cost of training and assessing their apprentice.

-For this to happen they must agree to a payment schedule with the training organisation and then pay them directly for the training itself.
+For this to happen, they must agree to a payment schedule with the training organisation and then pay them directly for the training.

 ► How long do they work?

-Full-time apprentices who work 5 days a week must spend at least 20% of their time towards training for their role.
+Full-time apprentices who work five days a week must spend at least 20% of their time towards training for their role.

 ► How much do apprentices earn?